-It is also possible to specify a more general pattern of file to be deleted, by using the place holder %R, as in commands.
-Thus setting in an initialization file will imply that when a clean-up operation is specified, not only is the standard set of files deleted, but also files of the form FOO.out and FOO-blx.bib, where FOO stands for the basename of the file being processed (as in FOO.tex).
+It is also possible to specify a more general pattern of file to be deleted, by using the place holder %R, as in commands, and it is also possible to use wildcards.
+Thus setting in an initialization file will imply that when a clean-up operation is specified, not only is the standard set of files deleted, but also files of the form FOO.out, FOO-blx.bib, and %R-figures.log, where FOO stands for the basename of the file being processed (as in FOO.tex).

 '''

-$clean_ext = "out %R-blx.bib";
+$clean_ext = "out %R-blx.bib %R-figures.log";

 '''